Is paying off your mortgage and living mortgage free really like having financial freedom?

 |2 cell phones||$100|

-*Car loan – I don’t have a car loan, but, it’s my placeholder amount for having a car.
+*Car loan – I don’t have a car loan, but, it’s my placeholder amount for having (buying) a car.
 As you can see, having a car is a big waste of money.
-After your mortgage, it would be the next biggest expense when you include the related expenses.
+After your mortgage, it’s about tied with condo fees for the next biggest expense when you include the related expenses of maintenance and insurance.

 ** Clothing – I have never kept track how much I spend on clothing because I buy it so infrequently.
 But, I guess you have to have some minimum amount of clothing as essential since we do normally wear clothes 🙂

-You can also see that to have your “basic” expenses covered, you need to earn almost $3,200 per month for a family of 3.
-This doesn’t include clothing, restaurants, vacations, daycare (which is about $1500 / month) if you have young kids, and other stuff.
+You can also see that to have your basic expenses covered, you need to earn almost $3,620 per month for a family of 3.
+This doesn’t include vacations, daycare (which is about $1500 / month) if you have young kids, and other stuff.

 So, living mortgage free isn’t financial freedom.
 Not by a long shot.

-You still need to earn more than $36k a year even if you paid off your mortgage.
+You still need to earn more than $43k a year even if you paid off your mortgage.
 And that’s just your basic expenses.
-The good thing is that it only amounts to about a $22 / hour job, when taking taxes into account because expenses take up your income after you’ve paid your taxes.
-That kind of a job is not too difficult to find.
+That comes out to about a $30 / hour job, when taking taxes into account because expenses use up your income after you’ve paid your taxes.

-So, living mortgage free isn’t close to financial freedom, but, what it does is increase your job opportunities because you can take lower paying jobs and still survive.
+So, living mortgage free isn’t close to financial freedom, but, what it does is increase your job opportunities because you can take a wider range of jobs and still survive.

 When you finally cover all your basic expenses, what it does is lift a huge weight off of you mentally.